Skip to main content

 Jobs requiring computing resources must be executed on the other nodes via the Slurm batch manager (batch submission from the login node).

-When you connect to an IDRIS server, if the fingerprint (fingerprint) of the public key displayed by your SSH client is not listed here, we kindly ask you not to confirm the connection and to notify IDRIS support at gestutil@idris.fr.
+When you connect to jean-zay.idris.fr, if the fingerprint of the public key displayed by your SSH client is not listed here, we kindly ask you not to confirm the connection and to notify IDRIS support.

 KeyMD5 FingerprintSHA256 Fingerprint